UPDATED: AUGUST 07, 2023 | 2 MIN READ

 Comprehensive policies usually have a limit, so insurers will only pay for damage up to your car’s actual cash value.
 Cars that are high in value, such as luxury sports cars or newer models, are generally more expensive to repair.
 Therefore, insurers will raise the price of your monthly premium to cover those costs.

 Remember that filing a claim after a hailstorm is not always necessary.
 Hail damage can be minor, especially if you’ve taken preventive measures to protect your vehicle.
-It may often cost less to pay for repairs out of pocket than your deductible.
+Paying for repairs out of pocket may often cost less than your deductible.

 Filing a claim may also lead to a premium increase, so paying for the damages yourself is a possible way to save money.